clarkeste/Echoes-Wiki-Site/content/Databases/Items/Gear and Equipment/Bomb (Small).md

   - Items
   - Items-Affordable
 ---
-A small Bomb, usually used as a cheap source of explosive ammo for Cannons, for basic excavating… and as grenades.
+A small Bomb, usually used as a cheap source of explosive ammo, for basic excavating… or as grenades.

 [[Damage|Damage]]: 8
 [[Skills|Skill]]: [[Ranged|Ranged]]